ring9834/Explicit_Interfaces_2_Avoid_using_Reflection/README.md

 2.To hide interface members from the public API of the concrete class

-3. To enforce programming against the interface (not concrete class)
+3.To enforce programming against the interface (not concrete class)

 ## Alternative ways
 Default interface methods (C# 8+) or static abstract members (C# 11+) can solve the problem cleaner.